subsquid/docs/docs/develop-a-squid/squid-processor/wasm-support.md

   } as const)
 ```

-## Typegen
+## Ink!
+Typegen

-Use `squid-ink-typegen` to generate the boilerplate to decode the WASM data from the provided ABI metadata.
+Use `squid-ink-typegen` to generate the boilerplate for decoding the WASM data from the provided ABI metadata.

 *Usage*
 ```bash